jorgenhw/GrundtviGPT-3/readme.md

 <!-- ABOUT THE PROJECT -->
 ## About the project

-In this project, we will be finetuning the GPT-3 model on a lyrics generation task.
+In this project, we will be finetuning the GPT-3 Davinci model on a lyrics generation task.
 The lyrics are from the Danish songbook named "Højskolesangbogen" which contains around 600 songs of cultural significance to Denmark.
 GPT-3 (Generative Pre-trained Transformer 3) is a state-of-the-art language model developed by OpenAI that can generate human-like text.
 By finetuning GPT-3 on a specific task, we can fine-tune its capabilities to perform that task more effectively.

 ## Requirements